SethVandebrooke/SUM/README.md

 # Using SUM in HTML

+SUM was made to be used fully within HTML, so no functionality is lost by ignoring the JavaScript code.

+### SUM Forms

 Forms only requires 3 attributes and 1 input to become fully functional.

 Type: must be login, signup, or update.